 Certain Groups of People are More Likely to Drive Drowsy Than Others.

 Higher risk groups of drowsy drivers include the following: males under 25 years old; late shift workers and people with long work hours (working the night shift increases your risk by nearly six times); commercial long-haul truck drivers (at least 15% of all heavy truck crashes involve fatigue.); and people with undiagnosed or untreated disorders (those with untreated obstructive sleep apnea have been shown to have up to a seven times increased risk of falling asleep at the wheel).

 Should you find yourself feeling sleepy behind the wheel, it’s crucial to stop driving.
 Be aware of your responsibility to be alert and sober when driving.
 Also, watch out for these warning signs of drowsy driving:

 - Difficulty focusing, frequent blinking, or heavy eyelids

 - Trouble remembering the last few miles driven; missing exits or traffic signs

 - Drifting from your lane, tailgating, or hitting a shoulder rumble strip

 If you become fatigued while driving, we recommend pulling off the road to a safe area, either a rest stop or parking lot and take a short nap to regain energy.
 For more warning signs visit the CDC.

 Auto accident lawyer Mike Hancock has obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
-Call him for your free, confidential consultation at 813-915-1110.
+Call today for your free, confidential consultation.
 Our phones are answered 24 hours a day, seven days a week.
 Drowsy driving accidents in Tampa are a serious matter, and you deserve just compensation for your losses.